rwxrob/zet/20211009053427/README.md

 perceivable individual.

-Every time I have one of these moments I'm overwhelmed with one thought: what will I do with my time here right now.
+Every time I have one of these moments I'm overwhelmed with one thought: how could I ever express my gratitude to these people, many of whom have passed or out of touch.
+And the answer is always, what will I do with my time here right now?
+I can do better in this moment right now.
+That's how.
 "The powerful play goes on.
 What will my verse be?"

 There is so much more going on than random chaos.
 These moments are objective proof, to me.